KenKundert/why-invest-in-bitcoin/README.rst

 that can be inflated are soft currencies.
 Hard currencies always dominate over soft currencies if there is a choice.
 Just like gold dominated glass beads in Africa and wampum shells in America, this new currency will dominate the dollar.
-The dollar will simply fade away, and the tremendous wealth inequality it creates will fade away with it.
+Fiat currencies generally do not face competition as governments fiercely defend their monetary monopolies.
+However, bitcoin is a new hard currency alternative that cannot be stopped by fiat.
+If history repeats itself, the dollar will simply fade away, and the tremendous wealth inequality it creates will fade away with it.

 Bitcoin
 -------

-Now, consider an asset that promises to be more rewarding and, if widely adopted, solves the inflation problem and addresses the wealth inequality issue by simply eliminating inflation.
+Now, consider bitcoin, an asset that promises to be more rewarding and, if widely adopted, solves the inflation problem and addresses the wealth inequality issue by simply eliminating inflation.

 To understand bitcoin it important to understand that today bitcoin is more of an asset than a currency, and the value of almost all assets is based on their